TicketsBot-cloud/template/SECURITY.md

 ## Reporting a Vulnerability

-If you have encountered a potential security vulnerability in this project, please report it to us at admin@ticketsbot.cloud.
+If you have encountered a potential security vulnerability in this project, please report it to us at support@tickets.bot.
 We will work with you to verify the vulnerability and patch it.

 When reporting issues, please provide the following information: